D.C. Nightclub Slammed For Hosting Rapper's Funeral - NewsBreak

 Goonew’s homegoing party was called “The Last Show”

-Goonew’s memorial service was thrown on April 3 at Bliss Nightclub, according to the New York Post.
+Goonew’s memorial service was thrown on April 3, according to the New York Post.
 Multiple videos from the rapper’s public viewing showed crowd goers partying and smiling during the unorthodox service.
 Goonew’s body was propped up in a corner on stage, donning an iced-out crown, watch, hoodie, and a pair of glasses.

 A source who attended the service, which was entitled “The Last Show,” told The Shade Room , that mourners were charged a $40 cover fee to enter the venue.